 Aside from gaming, the 99% sRGB coverage and HDR 10 are welcome additions.
 This monitor’s brightness and color depth make it ideal for consuming all kinds of media.
 There are better choices for photo-specific work, but the LG Ultragear is the best 24-inch monitor overall as an overall package.

-6. ASUS ProArt Display PA248QV
+6. Asus ProArt Display PA248QV

 Resolution | 1920 x 1200 |